Kim Wehle: Career

 Wehle began her career practicing law as a clerk to a federal judge, Hon.
-Charles R. Richey, of the U.S. District Court in Washington, D.C., then at the Federal Trade Commission; the Whitewater Investigation, where she worked with Independent Counsel Kenneth Starr and U.S. Supreme Court Justice Brett Kavanaugh; U.S. Attorney's Office; and then worked in private practice.
+Charles R. Richey, of the U.S. District Court in Washington, D.C., then at the Federal Trade Commission; the Whitewater Investigation, where she worked with Independent Counsel Kenneth Starr and U.S. Supreme Court Justice Brett Kavanaugh; the U.S. Attorney's Office in Washington, D.C.; and then worked in private practice.
 She has also argued several cases before the United States Court of Appeals for the D.C.
 Circuit and other appellate courts.

-As of August 2022, Wehle is a Visiting Professor and Fellow in Law and Government at American University's Washington College of Law, and a tenured Professor of Law at the University of Baltimore School of Law.
-She has previously taught at George Washington University Law School and the University of Oklahoma College of Law.
+Wehle is a tenured Professor of Law at the University of Baltimore School of Law.
+She has previously taught at American University Washington College of Law, George Washington University Law School and the University of Oklahoma College of Law.
 Wehle specializes in the respective powers of the three branches of the federal government.
-She teaches courses in Civil Procedure, Administrative Law, Election Law, and Constitutional Law.